Lesson How to know when you're ready to open another account

 Whether you’re single, married, or anywhere in between, a Margin or Cash account is a great avenue if you want to invest extra funds.
 If you’ve maxed out your RRSP and TFSA contributions for the year, these accounts provide you with access to investment options like stocks, ETFs and more, giving your savings the chance to grow on their own.

 If you’re interested in trading on your own and hand picking your stocks, a Self-Directed Margin account could be a great fit.
 You can create your own portfolio with no contribution limits, so you can invest as much as you want.
 Margin accounts also allow you to borrow money to invest.
-On top of all that, Canada’s Capital Gains Tax means only 50% of your profits will be taxed.
+On top of all that, Canada’s Capital Gains Tax means only half (50%) of your first $250,000 in an individual account and two-thirds (66.67%) of other capital gains (like in business or trust accounts, or beyond the first $250,000 in individual accounts) will be taxed.

 If you like the sound of a Margin account but would prefer someone do the investing for you, that’s where a Questwealth Portfolios Cash account comes into play.
 Questwealth Cash accounts work the same way as Margin accounts, except your portfolio is built for you and you can’t borrow money for your investments.
 That being said, the sooner you get started - whether that’s through Margin, Cash or any other account - the more time your account will have to benefit from compounding.